 Mariane’s French-Mediterranean cuisine is a real standout in Baños.
 The cheese-and-meat fondues are a lot – even for two people – and the pasta and meat dishes are quite elegant.
-It’s a popular spot, so you’ll need…

 This small bistro’s cow fetish is evident in its decor and delicious Swiss and European specialties, which include fondue, steaks, big, fresh salads and a Swiss potato dish called roesti.

 A good place for fresh fruit shakes, ceviche and other local dishes like llapingachos (potato pancakes stuffed with cheese), and to pick up fruit and veggies.

 This little spot serves breakfasts, cakes and coffee, but everyone comes for the ‘Ponche Suizo,’ a trade secret treat that’s a cross between a shake and a mousse.